 Centralizing Identity and Access Management (IAM) provides your organization with a single point of control for all identities, giving you an easier time enforcing policies and governing access.
-Leveraging a CIEM solution ensures that privileges and entitlements are centrally managed and so you can align them with your organization’s requirements like least privilege or least access.
+Leveraging a CIEM solution ensures that any toxic permissions creating paths to your data are revealed so you can prevent breach and keep policies like least privilege in check.
 CIEM will keep your entitlements in check and continuously monitor your environment so they stay in place.

 Enforce Least Privilege